VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Introduction

 The remainder of this paper is organized as follows: Section \ref{sec:overview} provides an overview of VBFT and compares it with prior art.
 Section \ref{Section: System Model} presents the system model, definitions, and preliminaries.
 Section \ref{Section: Protocol} presents protocol details.
-Section \ref{Section:Proof} provides formal proofs for VBFT.
-Section \ref{Section: Evaluation} presents protocol evaluations.
+Section \ref{Section: Proof} provides formal proofs for VBFT.
 Section \ref{Section: Conclusion} concludes the paper.